 Michigan Journal of International Law

 Mooney, Charles W. Jr., "Global Standards for Securities Holding Infrastructures: A Soft Law/Fintech Model For Reform" (2019).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2044.